samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/18_endpoint_monitoring_threat_detection.md

 - Symlinks: `/usr/local/bin/osqueryi` (shell), `/usr/local/bin/osqueryctl`
 - Config examples: `/private/var/osquery/*.conf`
 - Logs: `/private/var/log/osquery/`

+Note: On macOS, `/var` is a symlink to `/private/var`.
+Osquery may document paths with either prefix; both refer to the same location.

 > Apple silicon & Intel: the official macOS package is a **universal** binary; no Rosetta is required.
 >